AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_1.md

 - A Windows Server 2022 machine installed and configured
 - A static IP set (192.168.2.10 in this case)
 - Active Directory installed and promoted with domain `aclab.tech`
-- You are ready to move forward to Azure AD & Intune integration (Day 2)
+- You are ready to move forward to Azure AD & Intune integration (Phase 2)